dentonescu/cv-samples/wifiequ/README.md

 > Notes: Linux build depends on the local `libdmotservices` C artifacts.
 See that project’s README for building the library first.

+Ring-buffer behaviour for the streaming endpoint is covered by `linux/tests/test_sample_stream.c`, including fast-producer/slow-consumer edge cases.

 ## JSON API
 - `GET /api/v1/channels`
 - `GET /api/v1/stats`
 - `GET /api/v1/channels/stream`

 The OpenAPI contract lives in [`api/openapi.yaml`](api/openapi.yaml).
 The HTML version at [`docs/api/index.html`](docs/api/index.html) is produced on demand via the root `make docs` target, which will fetch `@redocly/cli` if it is not already installed.

+> API note: Although the ring buffer and tests are in place, the libmicrohttpd callback still returns `MHD_NO`, so the published endpoints are staged and currently return no data while the router is being integrated.

 ## Roadmap
 - [ ] Finalise JSON schema and add contract tests.